rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 # Breaking Changes
 _Note: instructions for adapting to these changes are outlined in the upgrade instructions below._

+- Release settings are no longer inherited from the baseline
 - The data encryption modules marked for deletion in 1.13.0 have been removed.
 Follow **How to Upgrade** section for migration instructions.
 In addition, the following artifacts were removed:
   - extensions-encryption-vault-java java data encryption
   - foundation-encryption-policy-java java encryption policy